Skip to content

 FieldTypeDefaultDescription

-voice.tts.enabledbooleanfalseEnable text-to-speech
+voice.tts.enabledbooleanfalseEnable text-to-speech for AI chat replies

 voice.wakeWord.enabledbooleanfalseEnable "Muxit" wake word